-Fernando Juarez, LL.M.
-EA, is an International Tax Principal with Freeman Law.
-He advises on complex U.S. and international tax planning.
+Fernando is a member of the International Tax Practice at Freeman Law.
+He advises on complex U.S. and International Tax planning.
 His practice focuses on domestic and cross-border transactions.
-Additionally, he is experienced in voluntary disclosures, FBAR and international compliance.
+His experience also includes voluntary disclosures, FBARs and international compliance.

-Fernando received his law degree from the Escuela Libre de Derecho in Mexico City and holds a Master’s in Laws from Stanford Law School, where he served as the first Hispanic Chair of the Stanford Tax Club.
-He is licensed to provide tax advice on the U.S. and Mexico.
+He obtained his law degree from the Escuela Libre de Derecho in Mexico City and holds a Master’s in Laws from Stanford Law School, where he served as the first Hispanic Chair of the Stanford Tax Club.
+He is licensed to provide tax advice in the U.S. and Mexico.

-Currently, he is a National Reporter for the Observatory for the Protection of Taxpayer’s Rights by the IBFD.
-Until 2020, he was serving as the Secretary of the International section of the San Antonio Bar Association.
+Currently, he is a National Reporter for the Observatory for the Protection of Taxpayer’s Rights by the IBFD, in the Netherlands.

 Speaking engagements include, among others, the Organization for Economic Cooperation and Development (OECD) in Paris, France; the Tax Executives Institute in Houston, Texas; the Start Up Week and the Hispanic Chamber of Commerce in San Antonio, Texas; the International Section of the Dallas Bar Association.